gartavanis/PriorityFlow/README.md

 PriorityFlow
 =======
+**Please note that the R package PriorityFlow is no longer being maintained.
+The package has been ported to Python as priority_flow.
+You can checkout the documentation [here](https://priority-flow.readthedocs.io/en/latest/).
+The repository for the Python package is [here](https://github.com/hydroframe/priority_flow).

 *PriorityFlow* is a toolkit for topographic processing for hydrologic models.
 This repo contains an R package and a set of workflow examples (see instructions below).

 #### Development Team